About GuitarGuide

 GuitarGuide is built for players who write by exploring.
 The goal is to make it easier to test chords, hear progressions back, and hold onto ideas before they disappear.

-See how Progression Mode works in practice.
+See how the progression builder works in practice.